+To the extent that your contributions are less than RRSP deduction limit in a year, you can carry forward your unused RRSP contribution room and make contributions in a future year.
 If you expect that your marginal tax rate will be higher in a future year and you plan to wait to claim a deduction for your RRSP contribution in the future, don't forget to report the contribution on your current tax return.
-On your 2015 tax return, you should report all RRSP contributions made from
+On your 2024 tax return, you should report all RRSP contributions made from March 1, 2024 to March 3, 2025.

-March 3, 2015 to February 29, 2016.
 This allows the CRA to determine contributions that are available for deduction and to properly calculate your RRSP deduction limit.

-If you want to claim a deduction for a contribution that was made prior to the current tax year and the contribution was not reported on a previous tax return, you should file Schedule 7 - RRSP Unused Contributions, Transfers, and HBP or LLP Activities for the appropriate year separately from your current year's tax return.
+If you want to claim a deduction for a contribution that was made prior to the current tax year and the contribution was not reported on a previous tax return, you should separately file Schedule 7 - RRSP, PRPP, and SPP Contributions and Transfers, and HBP and LLP Activities for the appropriate prior tax.
+You may then proceed to claim the amount on your 2024, or a subsequent year's, tax return.